 Swing Low or Swing High?

 One advantage of low G is that the range of the instrument is extended to provide a few extra low notes.
-They being B, Bb, A, Ab and G. In a group situation the extra low notes would be an advantage but as a soloist, arranger and composer I prefer the high g.
+In a group situation the extra low notes would be an advantage but as a soloist, arranger and composer I prefer the high g.
 The ukulele is, by nature, an instrument with re-entrant tuning.
 Re-entrant tuning is what gives the ukulele its unique and typical sound.
 While I’m not opposed to low G tuning, adopting a linear tuning does change the nature of the instrument.
-For example, re-entrant tuned instruments don’t have a strong sense of bass, like a guitar does.
 As James Tyler points out in, A Guide to Playing the Baroque Guitar, chords on a re-entrant tuned instrument are ‘blocks’ of sound rather than clearly defined harmonic progressions.
-Once you lower your G (pardon the expression) your bass becomes more pronounced and so do the limitations of having only four strings.
-It highlights that the guitar, with its two extra bass strings, is so much stronger harmonically.
+I also love the potential of campanella with high g tuning – something I’ll talk about shortly.

 I find this instrument ideal for playing Renaissance music.
 You can hear the five string in the video below.
 Please note: I’ve tuned this ukulele a semitone lower than normal.
 Why?
 A very tenuous answer but: I really like the sound.
 You can hear it in this video.
 I’m playing 3 pieces by Adrian Le Roy, originally for renaissance guitar.

 The four main sizes of ukulele are soprano, concert, tenor and baritone.
 Only the baritone has a different tuning (unless it doesn’t….!)
 The only variation is the use of a low G fourth string as opposed to a re-entrant high g.
-Same tunings, different size instruments.
-I’m not criticising, just stating facts.
-Moving forward I would like to see players experimenting with different tunings in the same way guitars are sometimes tuned.
-For example, the D A D G B D guitar tuning as compared to the standard guitar tuning of E A D G B E.
+Generally speaking: same tunings, different size instruments.
+A few players do tune their ukuleles up a tone to a D F# B but the g C E A tuning remains very much standard.
+I would also add that recently a few players, including myself, have been experimenting with alternate tunings.
+Here’s one such example:

 The Big Taboo